d-m-3/pds/README.md

 pip install -r requirements.txt
 ```
 ### On MacOS
-1. Check that *Python 3* is installed.
+1. Check that Python 3 is installed.
 In a terminal, type:
 ```bash
 python3 --version
 ```
-2. If *Python 3* is not installed, see [https://www.python.org/downloads/macos/](https://www.python.org/downloads/macos/) and install *Python 3*.
+2. If Python 3 is not installed, see [https://www.python.org/downloads/macos/](https://www.python.org/downloads/macos/) and install Python 3.

 3. Download `pip`.
 In a terminal, type:
 ```bash